 There are multiple ways for your feet to be protected when you’re wearing work boots, and some may be rated differently than others.
 The rating of your shoes will depend on what they’re designed to protect you against.

-A few examples of the most notable protection types for work boots include:
+A few examples of the most notable types of protective work shoes include:

 - Electric shock protection